MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 ![SharePoint also allows user to directly paste a SharePoint link](~/assets/images/faq/tab-sp-config.png)

-## Bots must be responsive and fail gracefully.
+### &#9989; Bots must always be responsive and fail gracefully

-Your bot should always be responsive to any command and not dead-end the user.
+Your bot should be responsive to any command and not dead-end the user.
 Here are some tips to help your bot intelligently respond to users:

 * **Use command lists**.
 Analyzing user input or predicting user intent is hard.
 Instead of letting users guess what your bot can do, provide a list of commands your bot understands.